About the course

 About the training provider

-Our programme is based in the idyllic Forest of Dean where programmes such as Merlin, Star Wars and Dr Who were filmed and provided JK Rowling with the inspiration behind Harry Potter!
+We are based in the idyllic Forest of Dean where programmes such as Star Wars and Dr Who were filmed, and which provided JK Rowling with the inspiration behind Harry Potter!

-Our partnership comprises 38 primary schools and Gloucester & Forest Alternative Provision School.
+Our partnership comprises 39 primary schools, Gloucester & Forest Alternative Provision School and Heart of the Forest Special School.
 We work together ensuring every school and individual in our partnership thrives, enabling us to raise aspirations, attainment and life-chances of our children.
 We have worked closely with the University of Gloucestershire on teacher training for many years.
 As an outstanding provider, they provide the academic support our students need and deserve.

-Since its launch in 2011, WGSP has improved standards in our schools by sharing good practice and supporting each other e.g. Ofsted gradings have improved, 78% Good/Outstanding in 2018 for overall effectiveness (49%, 2010).
-We are passionate about developing our staff as we believe this is key to improving standards and outcomes for our children.
-We have an excellent reputation for providing CPD that meets the needs of our staff and students.
-Over the last three years WGSP has provided 463 CPD sessions attended by 7,329 staff/governors.
-We want to share this expertise with our students.
+Since its launch in 2011, WGSP has improved standards in our schools by sharing good practice and supporting each other e.g. Ofsted gradings have improved, 76% Good/Outstanding in 2019 for overall effectiveness (49%, 2010).
+We are passionate about developing our staff as this is key to improving standards and outcomes for our children.
+We have an excellent reputation for providing CPD that meets the needs of our staff.
+Over the last three years, WGSP has provided 484 CPD sessions attended by 7,204 staff/governors and we share this expertise with our students.

 A quote from one recent student says it all: